Balance-Analytics-io/BALANCE_Media_Preview/posts/pool-landscape-report-april-2023-week-2/pool-landscape-report-april-2023-week-2.md

 ------------

 ## Introduction
-Welcome to BALANCE's Pool Landscape Update Report, a series that will cover the Cardano Stake Pool ecosystem of events and noteable changes.
-We will focus on pool groups and decentralization, but will of course cover any significant events to keep the Cardano Community aprised with the best pool and chain intel.
+Welcome to BALANCE's Pool Landscape Update Report, a series that provides insights into the Cardano Stake Pool ecosystem, covering notable changes and events.
+Our focus will be on pool groups and decentralization, but we will also include any significant events to keep the Cardano community informed with the best pool and chain intelligence.

-We strive to remain unbias, and will bring just the facts to the table.
-However, we will also remain vigilant watchdogs and call out any actions to improve network security.
+We strive to remain unbiased and present only the facts.
+However, we will also remain vigilant watchdogs and will call out any actions that can improve network security.

-This is the first of many reports, enjoy!
-Be sure to try the Table of Contents hotlinks if you want to skip around.
+This is the first report of many, and we hope you find it informative.
+You can use the Table of Contents hotlinks to navigate through the report and find the information you need.

 ## Big Picture Coverage of Epoch 370 to 406 (10/17/22-04/16/22)
 We'd be remiss if we didn't cover the big picture at a high level of the stake pool landscape action over the last few months which saw significant activity and movement.
 The spur appears to be from the SEC crackdown (off-chain attacks if you will) on exchanges and staking services.
 Here's a brief timeline of significant events: